sophieM03/git-workshop/README.md

 ## Create a new branch

-We’re making refactoring from another branch, that will lead to another pull request.
+You’ll refactor changes from another branch, this will lead to another pull request.
 This new branch will be based on master, and not on the current feature branch you have been working on.

 You have 2 options:

-1. Option 1:

 ```bash
 git checkout master
 git checkout -b refactor/todo-list
 ```

-2. Option 2:
+or

 ```bash
 git branch refactor/todo-list master